|Country Number (N/K)||1990s? / 2002||THIRD WAVE|

-In the Polish version of WikiPedia: (POLISH DOCTOR WHO) it said (the section has since been deleted):
+In an earlier edit of the Polish version of WikiPedia: (POLISH DOCTOR WHO) it said (the section has since been deleted):

 - Na początku lat 90.
 XX w. jedna z prywatnych stacji telewizyjnych wyemitowała kilkanaście odcinków z Tomem Bakerem w roli czwartej inkarnacji Doktora.
 W 1997 r.
 TVP1 pokazała film telewizyny BBC Doctor Who z 1996 r.

 - In the early 1990s, one of the private television stations aired a few episodes with Tom Baker as the fourth incarnation of the Doctor.
 In 1997, TVP1 showed the 1996 BBC TV Movie "Doctor Who".